efatto/e-efatto/purchase_autocomplete_no_invoice/readme/DESCRIPTION.rst

-This module remove the insertion on invoice reference of purchase order reference when using autocompletion feature.
+This module remove the ability to select vendors invoices when using autocompletion feature.